-Department of Taxation Main Operating Appropriations Bill Executive As Passed By House H.B.
-110 As Reported By Senate Finance indeterminate amount on behalf of erroneously claimed homestead exemptions later recovered by the applicable county.
-Although existing law provides for the recoupment of the owner-occupancy reduction (i.e., 2.5% property tax rollback) if the auditor later discovers that the owner was not entitled to the reduction and failed to notify the auditor, there is no similar reference in law for the recoupment of a homestead exemption.
-Nor is there any reference to an auditor's ability to retroactively invalidate a prior year's application or continuing application.
-TAXCD46 Emergency and police services combined levy R.C.
+Department of Taxation H.B.
+Executive As Passed By House As Passed By Senate As Reported By Conference Committee TAXCD46 Emergency and police services combined levy R.C.
 5705.19, Section 803.90 R.C.
+5705.19, Section 803.90 R.C.
 5705.19, Section 803.90 No provision.
 Authorizes a municipal corporation or a township to permanently impose, with voter approval, a combined levy for fire and emergency medical services (EMS) and police services.
 (Separate police and fire/EMS levies may already be levied for a continuing period, and combined levies may already be levied for five or fewer years.)
 Same as the House.
 Fiscal effect: Allows another option for funding local police and fire/EMS services, reducing the number of times levies would need voter approval.
 Fiscal effect: Same as the House.
-TAXCD54 Wetland-related property tax exemption R.C.
+Fiscal effect: Same as the House.
+TAXCD54 Wetland-related properties erty tax exemption R.C.
 5709.09, Section 803.140 No provision.
 No provision.
 Authorizes a property tax exemption for certain property owned by a charitable organization and used for federal or state wetland mitigation or water quality improvement projects.
+No provision.
 Fiscal effect: May result in revenue losses for local governments, the extent of which appears uncertain.